Kaliguth/kali-shell-project/README.md

 Adds appropriate beginning if not a path (`./` for current working directory, else `/` for full path).</br>

-The function then attempts to delete the file or folder.
+The function then attempts to delete the file or folder.</br>

+This function is used when the input starts with `rm`.

 </br>